School Science Lessons

 Catechin is used to treat liver diseases, e.g. hepatitis, possible radical scavenger, but excess treatment causes haemolysis and renal failure, skin rashes.

-Catechin hydrate, C15H16O7, C15H14O6.xH2O, polyphenolic antioxidant, Chinese medicine, antioxidant, free radical scavenger, suppresses DNA strand breaks
+Catechin hydrate, C15H16O7, C15H14O6.xH2O, polyphenolic antioxidant, Chinese medicine, antioxidant, free radical scavenger, suppresses DNA strand breaks.

 The black tea oxidation process reduces catechin in black tea.

-(+)-catechin, Cianidanol, C15H14O6, antioxidant flavonoid, in woody plants.
+(+)-catechin, Cianidanol, C15H14O6, antioxidant flavonoid, occurs in woody plants.

 Dark chocolate and red table wine contain high concentrations of catechins and their compounds.